radiantlogic-v8/documentation-new/documentation/configuration/security/access-controls.md

 The RadiantOne service can receive secure requests on the LDAPS endpoint.
 For SaaS deployments, the LDAPS endpoint can be viewed from Environment Operations Center > Manage > Environments > *Environment_Name* > Overview > Application Endpoints.

->[warn] Enable IP Based Access Control in the Security settings to limit which IP addresses can access this LDAPS endpoint.
+>[!warning] Enable IP Based Access Control in the Security settings to limit which IP addresses can access this LDAPS endpoint.

 ![LDAPS Endpoint](Media/ldaps-endpoint.jpg)